jexwerqwez/Asteroids/docs/_posts/2017-06-01-hello-asteroids.md

 excerpt_separator:  <!--more-->
 ---

-The game asteroids was developed as a project-technological practice on the course of object-oriented programming by a student at the Bauman Moscow State Technical University.
+The game Asteroids was developed as a project-technological practice on the course of object-oriented programming by a student at the Bauman Moscow State Technical University.

+<a href="https://github.com/jexwerquez/Asteroids" target="_blank">View the project on GitHub</a>

 ### Process descriprion